Eliminate Drag (2 of 3): Uplevel a Core Process

-In part two of my three-part series on how to eliminate the drag on your business that’s holding you back, we’ll talk about core processes.
+In part two of my three-part series on how to eliminate the drag on your business, we'll talk about core processes.

 A core process is central to delivering the value proposition to the customer and running the organization.
-An example might be the product development process, or onboarding new customers, or pricing approval process.
+An example might be the product development process, onboarding new customers, or the pricing approval process.

 The primary goals of core processes are to 1) ensure quality and 2) increase the capacity of the organization.
 Sometimes these processes break down and do not optimize capacity.
 When core processes inside an organization break down, they profoundly impact people and productivity.
 Sometimes, they can seem too big and unruly to fix, so we create workarounds or accept the problem.